 To find out the particle size, fill a handful of soil from your bed into a jam jar.
 Fill the rest of the jar with water, close it and shake vigorously until all the clumps of soil have dissolved.
 Then leave it to stand for one to two days.
 You should now see two layers at the bottom of the jar.
 A coarse-grained, sandy layer at the bottom and a finer layer of clay particles on top.
 If the finer layer is significantly thicker than the sandy layer, the soil is rather heavy.
 In optimal garden soil, both layers are approximately the same thickness.
 If the sandy layer is thicker, the soil can be classified as light.

 The color of the soil provides information about the humus content of the soil.
 The blacker the soil is when moist, the higher the humus content.
 A high humus content means that the soil is rich in nutrients, has a healthy soil life and can also absorb and retain a lot of water.
 Dark, humus-rich soil is particularly suitable for growing plants with high nutrient requirements.
-These so-called heavy eaters include, for example, various cabbage plants or tomatoes.
+These so-called heavy feeders include, for example, various cabbage plants or tomatoes.
 If your soil is light brown in color, you should increase the proportion of organic matter in the soil.
 You can do this by mixing in mature compost, for example.
 You can find detailed information on soil improvement here.

 If you have any questions or comments, please write to us at [email protected].
 Would you like to receive helpful gardening tips all year round and plan your own beds optimally?
 Then register here or download the Fryd app for Android or iOS.